 Multi-language support covering popular programming languages

-While Windsurf's AI capabilities don't quite match Cursor's sophistication, the unlimited free usage makes it attractive for students with heavy coding workloads.
-The tool particularly excels at basic autocomplete and simple refactoring tasks.
+While Windsurf's AI capabilities don't match Cursor's sophistication, the unlimited free usage makes it attractive for students with heavy coding workloads.
+The tool excels at basic autocomplete and simple refactoring tasks.

-Browser-based coding environments offer unique advantages for students, particularly those on restricted school networks or shared computers.
-Replit's free tier combines cloud computing with AI assistance, while PlayCode provides access to 15+ AI models including Claude and GPT.
+Browser-based coding environments offer unique advantages for students on restricted school networks or shared computers.
+Replit's free tier combines cloud computing with AI assistance, while PlayCode provides access to multiple AI models through a single interface.

 Replit's free tier includes: